Here’s Where to “PYO” Berries in Christchurch

 More details here.

-PYO Berries NZ
+PYO Berries NZ (Sadly not opening for 2026/2026 season)

 A cool little venture run by a hardworking 16-year-old!
 After his parents bought the old Pataka Berries spot, he’s spent months tidying up the acre of raspberries to bring PYO back to life.
 It’s his summer project, with all profits going toward his Spirit of Adventure voyage.